NEW in v4.1: Advanced Prompt Safety Monitor & Token Usage Analytics - Now Available! Explore Features →

 sys_config.yaml # Main configuration file

-plugins_config.yaml # Plugin-specific settings
+integrations.yaml # Integration settings

 security_config.yaml # Security policies